cndnjsdn98/Setup_TX2/README.md

 make
 sudo make install
 ```
-3. Run unittest to ensure that the installation was successful:
+3. Run unittest to ensure that the installation was successful (Note: This can be very long):
 ```
 cd .. # Go back to the main casadi source directory cd test/python python alltests.py
 ```
+Alternative and less intensive test to ensure the installation was successful is by running [Acados Minimal Example](#Acados-example).

 ## Gain access to the serial console device
 To have permission to utilize the UART devices on your carrier board, add your Linux user to the `dialout` group by running the following:
 ```